Why industrial organizations adopt Agile manufacturing

 3. To anticipate consumption changes

 Anticipating consumption changes, towards both products and services, is a pillar of Agile.
-The needs and expectations of clients or users grows rapidly, leading industrial organizations to focus more on improving user experience.
+The needs and expectations of clients or users grow rapidly, leading industrial organizations to focus more on improving user experience.

 In the automobile industry, buyers as well as engineers, have been caught up in the push to autonomous vehicles.
 Customers are therefore more interested in semi-autonomous features like adaptive cruise control, lane departure warning, self parking, so they themselves become part of the journey.
 In contrast, with navigation readily available through your phone and connected to your car seamlessly, on-board navigation and entertainment systems are less in demand.
 Industrial organizations are focused on becoming more user-centric, steering their products and services development, ready to respond to rapid changes in direction.